divvungiellatekno/giellalt.uit.no/infra/SpellerServer.md

 The code for the server is found at [github](https://github.com/divvun/ck-ospell).

+# How to restart and work with the sever

-# Log in, attach to screen, exit screen
+**Synopsis:** *Log in, attach to screen, exit screen*

 1. Log in to the account.
 1. Attach to the `screen` instance: `screen -RD`
 1. Use nvm: `nvm use stable`
-1. Do whatever work is needed.
+1. Do whatever work is needed (see the rest of this document).
 1. When done, exit `screen` by pressing `Ctrl-a, Shift-d, Shift-d`

-# How ck-ospell was installed
+## How ck-ospell was installed

 1. `git clone https://github.com/divvun/ck-ospell.git`
 1. `cd ck-ospell`